 (1) The following ultimate limit state criteria shall be taken into account:

-failure of the system or component of the system, by exceedance of the resistance of the ground, or by other geotechnical failure mechanisms, see prEN 1997-3;
+— failure of the system or component of the system, by exceedance of the resistance of the ground, or by other geotechnical failure mechanisms, see prEN 1997-3;

-structural failure of any component of the system and/or connections of the components;
+— structural failure of any component of the system and/or connections of the components;

-combination of failure in the ground and structural failure.
+— combination of failure in the ground and structural failure.

 (2) Verifications related to ultimate limit state criteria should be carried out in accordance with prEN 1997-1 and prEN 1997-3.